gambitproject/jsgte/INFOS/amelie.md

 ## Extension to mx2 games
 The 2 by 2 game is extended by m by 2 games.
-In this case, the payoffs of player 2 is not represented.
+In this case, the payoffs of player 2 are not represented.
-The display of player 1 can have as many lines(strategies) as wanted.
+The display of player 1 can have as many lines (strategies) as wanted.
 ![mby2](./EQDIAG/mby2.png)

 ## Extension to game with 3 strategies